dugite-code/miscale.py/README.md

 02/01/2017 06:12:25 75.1 kg
 ```

-# ~~Use as a Library~~
+# Use as a Library

-Currently broken due to the addition of logging see: https://github.com/dugite-code/miscale.py/issues/11

 ### Functions:
 * datetime_update( mac_address( Required ) )